luiscarlos63/Zero_Risc/README.md

 ## Problem Statement

+## Design

+### Table - CFG

+###

 ## Usage

+Currently, Zero Risc works as a proof of concept
-This module can be used
+This module can be used simply by adding it to your project a submodule.